-HUM2DH3: Introduction to Digital Humanities
+HUM2DH3: Creative, Collaborative, Critical: Introduction to Digital Scholarship

-Calendar Description: This course will introduce students to digital humanities research methods and tools.
+This course will introduce students to digital scholarship research methods and tools.
 Students will learn about three primary impulses that drive digital scholarship: analysis, preservation, and resource creation.
 They will work with existing digital resources, learning to use and assess them effectively; and will also digitize material to create new resources while learning about copyright, intellectual property, and accessibility.
 3 unit(s) / Prerequisite(s): Registration in Level II or above of a program in the Faculty of Humanities

 Electronics for the Rest of Us